List of works by Rafael Viñoly: United States and abroad (1980–2023)

-Like the Princeton stadium, the visually arresting Van Andel Institute for cancer research in Grand Rapids, Michigan makes ample use of natural light to create psychologically appealing interior spaces that prioritize the human use of buildings while reaping significant rewards in energy efficiency.
-Yet it's also traffic-stoppingly stunning, its terraced levels cascading down the steeply sloping site, the "fritted, arched glass skylights" of its "double-height interior atria" evoking "the rapids of the nearby Grand River."
+Like the Princeton stadium, the Van Andel Institute for cancer research in Grand Rapids, Michigan uses natural light to create psychologically appealing interior spaces that prioritize the human use of buildings while also being energetically efficient.
+It features terraced levels cascading down the sloping site, the "fritted, arched glass skylights" of its "double-height interior atria" evoking "the rapids of the nearby Grand River."

 Ahead of its time in its attention to architecture's carbon footprint and environmental impact, Viñoly's design is ingenious in its use of energy-saving technologies.
 "Sunlit labs mean less need for electric lighting, and 13,000 square feet of photovoltaic panels make up much of the difference," notes Giulia Guzzini in the design and architecture magazine Domus.
 "Waterless urinals and a ... 'green roof' reduce water consumption and runoff; the building itself was constructed in large part from materials ... manufactured locally [or] from recycled materials.
 Even the site—in a dense urban area, on a former brownfield site, with little disruption to the surrounding natural habitat—adds to [Rafael Viñoly Architects'] green credentials."